 - The provision by the visitor of seminars, workshops or lectures for graduate students would normally be expected and should be described in the application.
 These lectures should be co-ordinated with, and complementary to, the SUPA Graduate School lecture programme for the relevant theme.

-- Applications should explicitly state the expected impact** of the visit.
+- Applications should explicitly state the:

 Any applications that do not fulfil all the above requirements will not be considered.